 The NEMO Disco 15

 is a spoon-shaped sleeping bag designed for side sleepers that adds room at the elbows and knees but is shaped to save weight.
-It is insulated with 650 fill-power hydrophobic PFC-free RSD-certified down and comes with a waterproof/breathable footbox to prevent it from getting wet if your tent develops internal condensation.
+It is insulated with 650 fill-power hydrophobic PFC-free RSD-certified down and comes with a waterproof/breathable hood and footbox to prevent it from getting wet if your tent develops internal condensation.
 This bag comes with a full-length double-sided zipper, a pillow pocket, a huge draft collar to seal in your torso heat, and thermo-gills to help you vent excess heat, extending the range of the bag for warmer weather.
-The Riff weighs 2 lbs 11 oz and fits men up to 6′ tall.
+The Disco weighs 2 lbs 11 oz and fits men up to 6′ tall.
 A women’s Disco 15

 is also available.

 is an integrated sleep system that provides the warmth of a sleeping bag in a fully integrated quilt-based sleep system.
 While the individual components can still be purchased separately, the degree of integration between the components including a 900-fill power down quilt, an inflatable sleeping pad, a sheet, and an optional hood provides an unparalleled and draft-free sleep experience.
 The Ultralight Bed is available in multiple sizes and at multiple temperature ratings.
 Everyone I know who’s bought a Zenbivy sleep system, including very experienced backpackers, raves about it!
 See our review of the Zenbivy Light Bed